asphalt-framework/asphalt/docs/tutorials/webnotifier.rst

 documentation.

 You can now run your app with the ``asphalt run`` command, provided that the project directory is on Python's search path.
-When your application is `properly packaged`_, this won't be a problem, but for the purposes of this tutorial, you can temporarily add it to the search path by setting the ``PYTHONPATH`` environment variable:
+When your application is `properly packaged`_ and installed in ``site-packages``, this won't be a problem.
+But for the purposes of this tutorial, you can temporarily add it to the search path by setting the ``PYTHONPATH`` environment variable:

 .. code-block:: bash

-    PYTHONPATH=$PWD asphalt run config.yaml
+    PYTHONPATH=. asphalt run config.yaml

 On Windows: